 once is enough

-On the dockside the fishing nets were laid out to dry in front of a lovely fishing boat wind vane.
+Sitting by the port where the fishing nets were laid out to dry I was delighted by a lovely fishing boat wind vane.

 The dark turquoise nets and buoys of the trawler….

 …were laid out in each direction for inspection and repair where required.

 They took up a fair section of the parking lot.